TonnyG95/ci-projectnew/README.md

 ## Performance

-Performance was checked with PageSpeed Insights to make sure that my website was loading fast with no problems.
+Performance was checked with GTMetrix to make sure that my website was loading fast with no problems.

 ![Screenshot](https://bdm.network/wp-content/uploads/2021/11/Preformance-Report.png)